Art School Portfolio Four 1983-1997

 In this work, and the one above, I used an oil-and-water transfer technique for creating marbleized paper.
 This paper was cut up and mixed with other collage elements that were cannibalized from destroyed acrylic paintings on paper.

 Here Today, Gone Tommorow Techinque: I see throughout my early painting history an inability to maintain focus on my developing skills, or to keep track of them over time.
 By 1985, I was achieving better results from observational painting of still-life subjects.
 However, I was trying to serve two masters at IU: painterly abstraction and fine-detail realism.
-My compromise was to dabble in a little of both, which is to say I did not do enough of either.
+My compromise was to dabble in a little of both, which is to say not enough was done in either.

 In later years, I came to regard my easel paintings from this period as unresolved.
 I confused sloppiness with modern style, and this license migrated, regrettably, into concurrent realistic subjects.
 Graduate school is to blame for my wholesale retreat from technique.
 I tried to copy the loose painterly style being practiced by fellow graduate students from well-heeled art schools (Yale, Tyler, etc.), and in so doing shunned spit-and-polish.
 It was a decade before I rediscovered both a passion for easel painting and my better painting practice.